english-blog/english-blog.github.io/_posts/2018-07-29-google-certified-professional-cloud-architect-preparation-guide.md

 ### 4. Create solutions for all 4  Case Studies

 Imagine them as your real customers and create real-world solutions for them.
 Complete, Exhaustive Solutions.
 Draw the architecture.
 Write down why you chose a specific service vs. other possibilities.
 Write down how your solution is highly scalable and reliable and what the limitations are.
-The document that you create could be a simple scratchpad with jotted down notes.
-But it should contain enough information to produce a complete, detailed solutions architecture diagram.
+The document that you create could be a simple scratchpad with jotted-down notes.
+However, it should contain enough information to produce a complete, detailed solutions architecture diagram.

 [Case Studies](https://cloud.google.com/certification/guides/cloud-architect/#sample-case-study)